openforis/sepal-doc/docs/source/cookbook/optical_mosaic.rst

     :title: The source selection panel.
     :group: optical-mosaic-recipe

-To validate your selection, click on the :icon:`fa fa-check` :guilabel:`Apply` button.
+To validate your selection, select the :icon:`fa fa-check` :guilabel:`Apply` button.

 Scenes
 ^^^^^^

 .. note::

     If Sentinel and Landsat data have been selected, you will be forced to use all scenes.
-As the tilling system from Sentinel and Landsat data are different, it's impossible to select scenes using the tool presented in the following sections.
+As the tiling system from Sentinel and Landsat data are different, it's impossible to select scenes using the tool presented in the following sections.

 You can use multiple options to select the best scenes for your mosaic.
 The most simple is to use every image available based on the date parameters.
-Click :guilabel:`Use all scenes` and all of the images will be integrated into the mosaic.
+Select :guilabel:`Use all scenes` and all images will be integrated into the mosaic.

-Choose :guilabel:`Select scenes` and 3 new selection options will become available.
-SEPAL sorts the images available for each tile.
-Three :code:`Priority` options are available; choose the one that suits your analysis:
+Choose :guilabel:`Select scenes` and choose one of the three available :code:`Priority` options, based on the needs of your analysis (SEPAL sorts the images available for each tile):

 -   :guilabel:`Cloud free`: Prioritizes images with zero or few clouds.
--   :guilabel:`Target date`: Prioritizes images that match with the target date
+-   :guilabel:`Target date`: Prioritizes images that match with the target date.
 -   :guilabel:`Balanced`: Prioritizes images that maximize both cloud and target date.

-To validate your selection, click on the :icon:`fa fa-check` :guilabel:`Apply` button.
+To validate your selection, select the :icon:`fa fa-check` :guilabel:`Apply` button.

 .. thumbnail:: ../_images/cookbook/optical_mosaic/scene_method.png
     :title: The source selection panel.